opendocsg/opendoc-sensor-data-exchange/User Guide/Browse Topics.md

 - [Insert icon] icon – This icon displays “Approval is needed from publisher before you subscribe”
 - [Insert icon] Visibility icon – This icon displays who can view the topic
   - [Insert icon] All government agencies – This means all government agencies can view the topics
-  - [Insert icon] Only my agency – This means only the members of my agency can view the topic
+  - [Insert icon] Only my agency – This means only the members of my agency can view the topics

 [Insert screenshot - Browse Topics Page]